 New York laws recognize the diversity of family configurations, including lesbian, gay, and other non-traditional couples.
 The laws of New York State recognize the Domestic Partnership as a legal union for couples who have a close and committed relationship.Same-Sex Marriage

-Persons who are legally married, including individuals in same-sex marriages, are entitled to more rights and benefits in the State of New York, than those registered as domestic partners in New York.
+Persons who are legally married, including those of the same-sex, have entitlement to greater benefits and rights in the State of New York, than individuals who are registered “domestic partners.”

-When a person lawfully enters into a same-sex marriage in a state other than New York, he and she are entitled to most of the New York State rights and benefits available to people lawfully married in New York.
-If you wish to enter into a marriage in s jurisdictions located outside of New York State, it is recommended that you contact that jurisdiction and find out if there are any marriage requirements or restrictions in that particular jurisdiction.What are the NY Requirements for Domestic Partnership?
+When a person enters lawfully into same-sex marriage in a state other than New York, he and she are is entitled to most the majority of N.Y. benefits and rights granted to any other individuals married lawfully in New York.
+If you wish to enter into a marriage in s jurisdictions located outside of New York State, I recommend that you contact that state jurisdiction and find out if there are any restrictions or requirement pertaining to marriage in that particular jurisdiction.What are the NY Requirements for Domestic Partnership?

 In order to register to become a Domestic Partnership, the following requirements are:

 - Both partners must be residents of New York City, or at least one partner is employed by the City of New York on the date of registration;

 - Both persons are 18 years of age or older;

 - Neither partner is married or related by blood in a manner that would bar the marriage in New York State;